Azure/azure-iot-device-ecosystem/Azure_Certified_Device/Get_Started_Templates/Edge-Managed/template-linux-for-edge.md

 -   [Step 3: Manual Test for Azure IoT Edge on device](#Manual)
 -   [Step 4: Additional Links](#AdditionalLinks)

-# Instructions for using this template

--   Replace the text in {placeholders} with correct values.
--   Delete the lines {{enclosed}} after following the instructions enclosed between them.
--   It is advisable to use external links, wherever possible.
--   Remove this section from final document.
--   Provide estimated time to complete the end-to-end operation.
-For better experience, we recommend to put estimated time for each section in "Prepare your device" and "Manual Test for Azure IoT Edge on device" respectively

 <a name="Introduction"></a>
 # Introduction

 **About this document**

-This document describes how to connect {enter your device name here} device running {enter the OS name running on edge device} with Azure IoT Edge Runtime pre-installed and Device Management.
+This document describes how to connect Express5800 T110j-S device running Ubuntu 18.04 with Azure IoT Edge Runtime pre-installed and Device Management.
 This multi-step process includes:

 -   Configuring Azure IoT Hub
 -   Registering your IoT device